Xtra-Computing/ThunderGP/README.md

 # ThunderGP: Fast Graph Processing for HLS-based FPGAs

+## What's new?

+ThunderGP is featured at [Xilinx Apps and Libraries](https://www.xilinx.com/products/apps-and-libraries.html)

 ## Introduction

 ThunderGP enables data scientists to enjoy the ***performance*** of FPGA-based graph processing without compromising ***programmability***. ***To our best knowledge and experiments, this is the fastest graph processing framework on HLS-based FPGAs.***